RyanT5/yl-training/README.md

 # Young Leader Training

-This is a website to support to support young leaders to continue training during social distancing.
+This is a website to support young leaders to continue training during social distancing.
 You can see the live site here:

 [https://yl-training.ryanschuller.com](https://yl-training.ryanschuller.com)